rt-heroku/pilot/README.md

 Updated: 7/22/2015

-    Modify product selection query to filter on the 'family' column - defaults to selecting products where 'family' is 'Nibs' - this can be overridden by setting the PRODUCT_FAMILY config variable
+    Modify product selection query to filter on the 'family' column - defaults to selecting products where 'family' is 'Pilot' - this can be overridden by setting the PRODUCT_FAMILY config variable

 Updated: 4/21/2015